-- Contested and uncontested winding-up petitions against domestic and international companies, insolvent partnerships under the Insolvent Partnerships Order 1994, and/or the winding-up of LLPs under s14 LPPA 2000 and the LPP Regulations 2001.
+- Successfully obtaining and defending winding-up petitions against domestic and international companies, insolvent partnerships under the Insolvent Partnerships Order 1994, and/or the winding-up of LLPs under s14 LPPA 2000 and the LPP Regulations 2001.
 James has also regularly been instructed to advise upon and deal with claims involving the temporary restrictions on presenting winding-up petitions during the coronavirus pandemic under the Corporate Insolvency and Governance Act 2020;

 - Successfully obtaining and defending injunctions to restrain presentation and/or advertisement of winding up petitions;

 - Successfully applying to rectify the register of members and appoint directors following the death of the sole director/shareholder of a ‘Model A’ Articles company;

-- Advising on and considering applications to re-vest the family home following bankruptcy where the automatic re-vesting provisions were not engaged;
+- Advising on and successfully obtaining orders to re-vest the family home following bankruptcy where the automatic re-vesting provisions were not engaged;

 - Setting aside a sham trust within bankruptcy proceedings;

-- Validation orders for payments made/to be made following presentation of a petition;
+- Successfully obtaining validation orders for payments made/to be made following presentation of a petition;

-- Making and opposing applications to set aside statutory demands;
+- Successfully making and opposing applications to set aside statutory demands;

 - Successfully obtaining worldwide freezing and proprietary injunctions, Norwich Pharmacal orders, interim injunctions and orders for disclosure;